-Ensure all spring tension is released from the spring float assembly (A), remove cotter pin (B), clevis pin (C), and three flat washers (D).
+5. Ensure all spring tension is released from the spring float assembly (A), remove cotter pin (B), clevis pin (C), and three flat washers (D).

-When spring tension is fully released, spring coils should not be pulled apart and the spring float assembly should rock from side to side when moved by hand.
+When spring tension is fully released, spring coils should be fully collapsed and the spring float assembly should rock from side to side when moved by hand.
 If pressure on the clevis pin persists, slightly raise or lower the header.